 My husband and I lived in Savannah for a year from June 2014 to June 2015.
 It was wonderful as we lived in the Downtown Victorian District of Savannah and were able to see and do everything within a couple of miles of our home.
 We experienced every event and holiday that year and have quite a few insider tips for anyone visiting this historic city.

 St. Patrick’s Day is a huge deal in Savannah.
-The kids have a school holiday and the city and surrounding area come to celebrate for several days.
+The kids have a school holiday (when it’s a weekday) and the city and surrounding area come to celebrate for several days.
 They plan this event all year and it is said to be the 2nd largest St. Patrick’s Day parade in the world, second only to New York City.

 Here are a few things you should know before heading to this event.